Al Michaels: Personal life

 Michaels is the eldest child of Jay and Lila Michaels.
 Michaels has a younger brother, David Michaels, and a younger sister, Susan.

-Al Michaels currently resides in Los Angeles.
-He married his wife Linda on August 27, 1966.
+Al Michaels currently resides in the Brentwood neighborhood in Los Angeles.
+He was 21 years old when he married his wife Linda on August 27, 1966.
 Al and Linda have two children together, Jennifer and Steven.
 Steven Michaels serves as president and CEO of independent film company Asylum Entertainment in Los Angeles.
 Michaels is also a Los Angeles Kings season ticket holder.

 Al's younger brother David is a television producer.
 David Michaels has produced such programs as NBC's coverage of the Olympic Games, Triple Crown, and Fox Sports Net's Beyond the Glory series.

-In March 2011, Michaels accompanied New England Patriots owner Robert Kraft and his wife, Myra, to Israel to visit Kraft Family Stadium in Jerusalem, an American football venue and home to three teams in the Israeli Football League, which is sponsored by the Kraft family.
-It was one of Myra Kraft's last trips before becoming sick with the cancer that would ultimately cause her death on July 20, 2011.

 Michaels was arrested and charged for driving under the influence on April 21, 2013.
 He was released after about five hours.
 He eventually pleaded no contest to a reduced charge of reckless driving and was sentenced to 80 hours of community service plus probation.

-In 2014, Michaels released his autobiography titled You Can't Make This Up: Memories and the Perfect Marriage of Sports and Television, which reached The New York Times Best Seller List for nonfiction.
+In 2014, Michaels released his autobiography titled You Can't Make This Up: Memories and the Perfect Marriage of Sports and Television, which reached The New York Times Best Seller list for nonfiction.

-Michaels has also claimed throughout the years that he has never knowingly eaten a vegetable in his lifetime.
+Michaels stated that he has a long-held belief that he has never knowingly eaten a vegetable, and he has stated that he dislikes the look and texture of most vegetables.

-Dick Enberg's death on December 21, 2017, left Michaels as the only living television play-by-play announcer from any of the first 34 Super Bowls.